stashed/stash/docs/reference/stash_run.md

       --authorization-webhook-cache-authorized-ttl duration     The duration to cache 'authorized' responses from the webhook authorizer. (default 10s)
       --authorization-webhook-cache-unauthorized-ttl duration   The duration to cache 'unauthorized' responses from the webhook authorizer. (default 10s)
       --bind-address ip                                         The IP address on which to listen for the --secure-port port.
 The associated interface(s) must be reachable by the rest of the cluster, and by CLI/web clients.
 If blank, all interfaces will be used (0.0.0.0). (default 0.0.0.0)
-      --cert-dir string                                         The directory where the TLS certs are located.
+      --burst int                                               The maximum burst for throttle (default 100) --cert-dir string                                         The directory where the TLS certs are located.
 If --tls-cert-file and --tls-private-key-file are provided, this flag will be ignored. (default "apiserver.local.config/certificates")
       --client-ca-file string                                   If set, any request presenting a client certificate signed by one of the authorities in the client-ca-file is authenticated with an identity corresponding to the CommonName of the client certificate.
       --contention-profiling                                    Enable lock contention profiling, if profiling is enabled